minimo-io/braaay-front-site/README.md

 ### Bugs

+- The selective top bar is not working well in preview... should change on articles (works ok if refresh the page, not the reactivity)
 - Por algun motivo en el header, el botón de CONTA no tiene shine effect
 - In the checkout process the footer `components/ui/footers/CheckoutFooter.svelte` is not visible on mobile and this it is not visible the phone number, etc. Check our reference sites (happends on smaller screens -- laptop)
   Probablemente también causa en el checkout (mismo footer).

 ### v2

+- MULTI-LANG:
+  - If we are in an article and try to switch lang, and in that other lang the article does not exists we get an error.
 - SSG Pre-rendering DISABLED BECAUSE OF CONFLICTS WITH PARAGLIDE (urls were not recognized by sveltekit / for /uy) For the moment we stick to SSR.
   - No consigo que el entries funcione para otras urls además de las definidas en routes.